CAREFOR, safeguarding the future of independent academic research in Europe for the benefit of cancer patients

-To address current issues related to clinical academic cancer research, CAREFOR, the Clinical Academic Cancer Research Forum, was created as a collaborative initiative in 2014 by ESMO and the European Organisation for Research and Treatment of Cancer (EORTC), and later joined by the European Association for Cancer Research (EACR).
+To address issues related to clinical academic cancer research, CAREFOR, the Clinical Academic Cancer Research Forum, was a collaborative initiative from 2014 - 2020 between ESMO, the European Organisation for Research and Treatment of Cancer (EORTC), and the European Association for Cancer Research (EACR).

 - Position academic research in Europe

 - Evaluate regulatory frameworks and identify solutions where gaps exist

 - Support patient involvement in clinical cancer research

 CAREFOR achieved its goals by publishing in 2017, a position paper on Safeguarding the Future of Independent, Academic Clinical Cancer Research in Europe for the Benefit of Patients.
 The paper outlines the scope of CAREFOR’s goals to address the funding and regulatory challenges of academic research.
 It also emphasizes the importance of optimizing novel therapeutic multidisciplinary strategies to investigate important questions related to patient care that are less commercially attractive.